 Ole Miss offers opportunities for hands-on experience

-Among the more rigorous opportunities is Ole Miss’ Chinese Language Flagship Program, one of only 12 Chinese Flagship programs in the United States.
-Graduates spend extensive time in China and are language-proficient at the end of the program, a highly valued skill in an increasingly global economy.
+Among the more rigorous opportunities is Ole Miss’ Chinese Language Flagship Program, one of only nine Chinese Flagship programs in the United States.
+Graduates spend extensive time in China and are language proficient at the end of the program, a highly valued skill in an increasingly global economy.

-The Sally McDonnell Barksdale Honors College and Center for Intelligence and Security Studies also draw top students, offering small classes more typical of graduate school, all taught by top faculty scholars.
-Students participate in groundbreaking on-site research, including the Lazarus Project, which took three students to Italy to uncover secrets from ancient manuscripts.
-Students at CISS are offered real-world opportunities to analyze data from around the globe and draw insights for policymaking, just as analysts do in the CIA.
+The Sally McDonnell Barksdale Honors College and Center for Intelligence and Security Studies (CISS) also draw top students, offering small classes more typical of graduate school, all taught by top faculty scholars.
+Students participate in groundbreaking on-site research, including the Lazarus Project, which took three students to Italy to restore ancient manuscripts.
+Students at CISS are offered real- world opportunities to analyze data from around the globe and draw insights for policy making, just as analysts do in the CIA.

 Your chance of meeting and questioning some of the world’s most brilliant and famous people is very high in our little college town.
 The list of people you might meet at the town square or in a campus lecture is too long for this page, but it includes stars in the fields of business, arts, science, news, politics – and even space travel.